UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carbon water filters rely on adsorption, where contaminants stick to the carbon surface like a magnet, rather than absorption like a sponge.

-To understand how carbon water filters work, you have to distinguish between two very similar-sounding words: adsorption and absorption.
-Most people are familiar with absorption, which works like a sponge soaking up water.
-The liquid goes inside the material and stays there.
-Carbon filters, however, rely on adsorption.
+To understand how a carbon water filter truly works, you need to recognize the difference between two very similar-sounding scientific terms: adsorption and absorption.
+Most of us are familiar with absorption.
+It works exactly like a porous kitchen sponge soaking up a spill on your countertop — the liquid is drawn completely inside the material’s structural fibers and stays there.

 Diagram comparing Granular Carbon (GAC) and Carbon Block water filters.